anaconda/anaconda-project/docs/source/getting-started.rst

      $ cd demo_app
      $ anaconda-project run

-NOTE: If your project contains more than one command, the person using your project will need to specify which command to run.
+.. note:: If your project contains more than one command, the person using your project will need to specify which command to run.
    For more information, see :doc:`user-guide/tasks/run-project`.

 Project downloads the data, installs the necessary packages and runs the command.